-3ie is pleased to announce grants for four impact evaluations and seven formative evaluations under its programme, Breaking through stagnation: testing innovative approaches to engaging communities in increasing immunisation coverage.
+3ie is pleased to announce grants for seven impact evaluations and seven formative evaluations under its programme, Breaking through stagnation: testing innovative approaches to engaging communities in increasing immunisation coverage.

 A major challenge in the fight against vaccine-preventable death and disease is the limited evidence available on innovative and successful community-based approaches for expanding immunisation coverage in countries with low or stagnating vaccination rates.
 To address this challenge and plug the evidence gap, 3ie launched the Breaking through stagnation programme.
 The Innovations in Increasing Immunisation Thematic Window is the grant mechanism for this programme which was launched in 2015.